ChrisAkridge/IronArc/Documentation/Specification.md

 A "call stack", internal to the implementation and not visible to the VM, stores a snapshot of the processor's state on each call.
 When a call is performed, a new call stack entry is pushed, saving the processor state at the time, and most registers are cleared for the called code to use.

 Call stack entries save the following processor state:
-* The address of the call instruction.
+- The address of the call instruction.
-* The address that was called.
+- The address that was called.
-* All general purpose registers `EAX`-`EHX` are saved to the call stack entry and set to zero for the called code to use.
+- All general purpose registers `EAX` through `EHX` are saved to the call stack entry and set to zero for the called code to use.
-* The flags register `EFLAGS` is saved to the call stack entry and zeroed much like the general purpose registers.
+- The flags register `EFLAGS` is saved to the call stack entry and zeroed much like the general purpose registers.
-* The stack base pointer `EBP` is saved and then set to the address of the first argument on the stack (see Calling Convention below).
+- The stack base pointer `EBP` is saved and then set to the address of the first argument on the stack (see Calling Convention below).
-* The stack pointer `ESP` is also saved and then set to the top of the stack, after all pushed arguments.
+- The stack pointer `ESP` is also saved and then set to the top of the stack, after all pushed arguments.
-* The instruction pointer `EIP` is set to the called address.
+- The instruction pointer `EIP` is set to the called address.

+All other state remains unchanged.

 The return instruction will pop the top entry off the call stack and set all registers to the saved values in the entry.
 EIP is set to the address of the call instruction, which is then skipped over to continue execution after the call.